-More work needs to be done before we can bring a legislative framework and a plan for how this vision for better governance can be implemented and that will happen if General Synod is in a position to support the general direction we have set out today.
-With your backing, we could then get to work on a process of transition and give detailed considerations as to the financial implications of the recommendations.
+More work needs to be done before we can bring a legislative framework and a plan detailed considerations as to the financial implications of the recommendations.
 We would then bring proposals to July's Synod, properly supported with a full financial overview that we are not able to provide today.